 Hannah joined Watsi on October 20th, 2020.
-Eleven months ago, Hannah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Two years ago, Hannah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Hannah's most recent donation supported Karduni, a friendly 9-year-old student from Tanzania, to fund burn treatment so he can walk again.

 Hannah has funded healthcare for 9 patients in 4 countries.